Is Your Website Working Against You?

 The Bottom Line

-Your website is your hardest-working salesperson — it's available 24/7.
+Your website is your hardest-working salesperson — it's available 24/7, never calls in sick, and talks to every prospect you have.
 Make sure it's actually doing its job.